MrDGI/kodi-mrd/README.md

 DMAX Esp add-on for Kodi

 # Disclaimer
-This add-on is unofficial and it is not supported by Discovery Networks and because of that it can break at anytime.
+This addon is unofficial and not supported by Discovery Networks, so it may crash at any time.

+This is provided as an educational basis for code review, at no time is it proposed for actual use given that the lines of code include third-party URLs whose use may not be permitted.
+Which is why if you run this code is under your legal responsibility.
+The developer is not responsible for it.

 # Supported platforms
 - Linux